-A VCUG (voiding cystourethrogram) produces images of the urinary tract and shows how it is working.
+A VCUG (voiding cystourethrogram) produces images of the urinary tract.
+The test shows how the urinary tract is working.

 Doctors request this test for patients who have repeated urinary tract infections or other related problems.

-A VCUG can show if the patient has a condition called vesicoureteral (VU) reflux.
+A VCUG can show if your child has a condition called vesicoureteral (VU) reflux .
 This condition causes urine to flow in the wrong direction, from the bladder back up to the kidneys.
-A VCUG can also show if there are any abnormalities or blockages in the urethra.
+A VCUG also shows abnormalities or blockages in the urethra.

-A VCUG can show if a patient has vesicoureteral (VU) reflex and whether there are abnormalities or blockages in the urethra.
+A VCUG can show if a patient has vesicoureteral (VU) reflex.
+It also shows are abnormalities or blockages in the urethra.

 A radiologist and a radiological technologist perform the test.
 Other staff members may help.

 The test usually takes about 30 minutes.

 A VCUG is a type of x-ray.
 This means it uses a small amount of ionizing radiation.
 The radiation helps to create images.

 The amount of radiation given during a VCUG is very small.
 The medical benefits far outweigh the small amount of radiation exposure.
 If you have concerns or questions, talk with your child’s care team.